📖 3 mins read

 In the original announcement, Google mentioned that it would be migrating existing files in multiple locations to shortcuts.
 Now Google is sharing more details on these plans:

 - Google will start this migration some time in 2021.
-It will announce the migration on the G Suite Updates blog and with an in-product notification banner at least 2 weeks before it starts.
+It will announce the migration on the Google Workspace Updates blog and with an in-product notification banner at least 2 weeks before it starts.

 - The migration will remove all but one location of files that currently are in multiple locations, and will replace the removed files with shortcuts.